The Same, Yet Different

 A Temporary Government

-During the struggles between Martin and the Provincial Assembly, a group of property owners from the Cape Fear region invited the other counties to elect delegates to an alternative assembly, which called itself the “Provincial Congress.”
+During the struggles between Martin and the Provincial Assembly, a group of property owners from the Cape Fear region invited the other counties to elect delegates to a “convention,” which later called itself the “Provincial Congress.”
 The majority of those elected were also assembly members, however.
-The First Provincial Congress recommended that local leaders form five-member “committees of safety” to organize resistance to Parliament.
+The first convention recommended that local leaders form five-member “committees of safety” to organize resistance to Parliament.
 (See, “What was the American Revolution?”).

-After Martin left, the single-body Provincial Congress became the legislature.
-In its fourth meeting it declared the state independent through the Halifax Resolves of April 1776.
+After Martin left, the single-body convention became the legislature.
+In its fourth meeting, as the Provincial Congress, it declared support for independence through the Halifax Resolves of April 1776 and created a temporary constitution.
 As for the other roles:

-- Council—Men were elected from the congress to temporarily run the colony until a state constitution could be written.
+- Council—Men were elected from the convention to run the colony until a formal state constitution could be written.
 This “Council of Safety” was the executive branch.
 The state was divided into six multi-county districts.
 Each had two delegates on the council, picked by the district’s congressmen.
 The congress picked a 13th.

 - Governor—There was no governor.
 The closest to that role was the president of the council, Cornelius Harnett, elected by the legislature.
 But he was more of a committee facilitator than an executive.